tinyhttp/tinyhttp/site/pages/md/learn.md

 As a rule, the target server runs on Linux.
 All of the major distros have [systemd](https://systemd.io).
 You can use it to create a service for your tinyhttp app.

 The most popular process manager for Node.js is [PM2](https://pm2.io/).
 It has a clustering feature built-in so it's very easy to make your app multi-process.
 However, using pm2 is not required to have clustering.
-You can do the same with systemd but you'll need to use a [`cluster`](https://nodejs.org/api/cluster.html) module.
+You can do the same without it using built-in [`cluster`](https://nodejs.org/api/cluster.html) module.
 Check the cluster [example](https://github.com/talentlessguy/tinyhttp/tree/master/examples/cluster) for more info.

 **Web servers**